department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/10-10EZR Form/End-2-End Testing/Test cases with ES.md

 ### Test cases
 #### Copay test already exists for previous year (financials already on file)
-- [x] #1 High Income - Financial data submitted when financials exist already (Means test already run for previous year)
+- [x] #1 High Income - No Financial data submitted, Insurance information submitted (financials exist already - Means test already run for previous year)
-     - Test users 11, 12, 15, 38, 40, 228
+     - Test users 11, 40, 228
           - Ensure user is showing as not married, no dependents and all financial data is existing in ES (Coordinate with Joshua Faulkner)
           - Not married
           - No dependents
-          - Gross Income $34,000
-          - No Net Farm/business income
-          - No other income
-          - No deductibles or other expenses
-          - No insurances
+          - Income/Deductibles pages skipped
+          - Medicaid - Yes
+          - Medicare - Yes, Eff date and 11 digit claim number M1234567890 added
+          - Insurance Policy entered - A987654
      - Expected Results:
-          - Rx test run but no change, test user is over the income limit for Rx concessions.
-          - Copay test not run, as there was financial data already on record.
+          - Rx test and Copay test not run, previous test on record

 - [x] #2 High income - Financial & Insurance data submitted when financials exist already (Means test already run for previous year)
-     - Test users 11, 12, 15, 38, 40, 228
+     - Test users 11, 40, 228
           - Ensure user is showing as not married, no dependents and all financial data is existing in ES (Coordinate with Joshua Faulkner)
           - Not married
           - No dependents